lindseyeggleston/spoiler_alert/README.md

 # Spoiler Alert!

 ### Project Overview
-I will use a recurrent neural network (RNN) and long short term memory (LSTM) to generate new believable dialogue between characters from the Song of Ice and Fire book series.
+I will use a recurrent neural network (RNN) and long short term memory (LSTM) model to generate new believable dialogue between characters as well as plot from the Song of Ice and Fire book series.

-speech recognition
 language modeling
 lstm allows for more contextual memory